 So I missed the ferry back with Laura, I had shelled out for a cabin and everything.
 Having a relaxing night on the boat before saying our farewells over an ice cream in Sicily would have been perfect.
-But the world is not a perfect place and Africa is not my friend – it doesn’t want me here, I can tell.
+But the world is not a perfect place and Africa is not my friend – she doesn’t want me here, I can tell.
+Given what Europeans have done to this continent over the last 500 years, I’d say that’s fair enough.

 I met Raouf that morning, and we went for something to eat (not such a great idea, I was hungover to hell).
 There he pulled out a letter, written in Arabic, with only the words ‘visa’ and ‘BBC’ in Roman font.
 It had a stamp at the bottom and all looked quite official.